iyzhang/www/_posts/2025-03-04-uw-harassment.md

 goal was to protect the women from further harm and de-escalate the situation, while repairing the relationship between the women and their advisors.

+> Edited to add: I've posted [a perspective from one of the women ](papers/uw-harassment/uw-women-statement.txt) on my involvement.

 After the HR investigation started, the faculty and students were instructed not to speak about the situation.
 Thus, I became the only